giga-sec/gigaSec-Tech-Notes/3. Notes/grep command.md

 you could also just combine it with existing command `-vn`

 Basic Regular Expressions explained
 Literal Matches
-The previous commands above, You were searching for basic regular expressions which matched the exact string of characters `GNU` and `the`.
+The previous commands above,
+You were searching for basic regular expressions which matched the exact *string of characters* `GNU` and `the`.

-Patterns that exactly specify the characters to be matched are called “literals” because they match the pattern literally, character-for-character.
-It is helpful to think of these as matching a string of characters rather than matching a word.
-This will become a more important distinction as you learn more complex patterns.
-All alphabetical and numerical characters (as well as certain other characters) are matched literally unless modified by other expression mechanisms.
+## Not helpful to think regex as matching words
+Literals
+- Patterns that specifies the characters to be matched
+- They match the pattern literally, character-for-character.
+- All alpha, num, symbol characters are matched literally
+- Unless modified by other expression mechanisms.
+-> Helpful to think as matching *string of characters* -> rather than matching a word.
+Because this becomes important distinction as you learn more complex patterns.

+Myquestion: What is an expression mechanisms?

 Anchor Matches
 For instance, using anchors, you can specify that you only want to know about the lines that match `GNU` at the very beginning of the line.
 To do this, you could use the `^` anchor before the literal string.